Proof Complexity of Linear Logics

-This hardness theorem is repeatedly used to prove lower bounds on the length of proof in various proof systems.
-The only result of that type for a classical proof system that we care about in this paper is the exponential lower bound for $\LK^-$.
-For that we need to introduce (monotone) feasible interpolation.
+This hardness theorem has been repeatedly used to establish proof size lower bounds in various proof systems.
+The only result of this type that is relevant for the present paper is the exponential lower bound for $\LK^-$.
+To state this result, we first need to introduce (monotone) feasible interpolation.

-\begin{definition}[Kraj\'{i}\v{c}ek \cite{krajivcekfeasible2}] A proof system $P$ for $\mathsf{CPC}$ is said to have \emph{(monotone) feasible interpolation} if for any $P$-proof $\pi$ of an implication $A(\bar{p}, \bar{q}) \to B(\bar{p}, \bar{r})$, (resp. where $A$ or $B$ is monotone in $\bar{p}$) there is a (monotone) circuit $C$ of size $(|\pi|+|A|+|B|)^{O(1)}$ computing a Craig interpolant for $A(\bar{p}, \bar{q}) \to B(\bar{p}, \bar{r})$. \end{definition}
+\begin{definition}[Kraj\'{i}\v{c}ek \cite{krajivcekfeasible2}] A proof system $P$ for $\mathsf{CPC}$ is said to have \emph{(monotone) feasible interpolation} if for any $P$-proof $\pi$ of an implication $A(\bar{p}, \bar{q}) \to B(\bar{p}, \bar{r})$, (resp. where $A$ or $B$ is monotone in $\bar{p}$), there is a (monotone) circuit $C$ of size $(|\pi|+|A|+|B|)^{O(1)}$ computing a Craig interpolant for $A(\bar{p}, \bar{q}) \to B(\bar{p}, \bar{r})$. \end{definition}

 \begin{theorem}\cite[Theorems 3.3.1, 3.3.2]{Krajicek} $\LKminus$ has the monotone feasible interpolation property. \end{theorem}